-The project "Circular City Berlin – from potential towards implementation (CiBER 1)" analyses and promotes innovative approaches to the circular economy in various sectors in Berlin.
-In view of the expected further growth, urban densification and increased economic prosperity of the metropolitan region Berlin, a long-term sustainable design of urban resource flows is increasingly coming into focus.
-The current corona situation complements the focus on resilient regional and local economic processes.
+The project "Circular City Berlin – from potential towards implementation (CiBER 1)" analysed and promoted innovative approaches to the circular economy in various sectors in Berlin.
+In view of the expected further growth, urban densification and increased economic prosperity of the metropolitan region of Berlin, a long-term sustainable design of urban resource flows is increasingly coming into focus.
+The corona situation complemented the focus on resilient regional and local economic processes.
 Local and regional circular value creation is more sustainable, increases the resilience of societies in times of crisis and strengthens social justice and inclusiveness.

 Accordingly, new technologies, new business models and resource-saving forms of consumption and use become relevant here, in addition to new technologies.
 Implementing this requires a broad vision that addresses and connects actors from different economic and political areas and decision-making levels.
 In order to increase circular capacities in Berlin, start-ups as well as small and medium-sized enterprises need support in implementing their circular innovations and business models and anchoring them more broadly.

-Ecologic Institute is responsible for innovation mapping concerning buildings and construction as well as for conceptualising, organising and executing a policy workshop on Circular City Berlin.
+Ecologic Institute was responsible for innovation mapping concerning buildings and construction as well as for conceptualising, organising and executing a policy workshop on Circular City Berlin.

-The project is part of the joint project "Wissen.Wandel.Berlin: Transdisciplinary Research for a Social and Ecological Metropolis" of the research network Ecornet Berlin.
-The project is carried out with the financial support of the Governing Mayor, Senate Chancellery Higher Education and Research, Berlin.
-Further information on the research network can be found at www.ecornet.berlin.
+The project was part of the joint project "Wissen.Wandel.Berlin: Transdisciplinary Research for a Social and Ecological Metropolis" of the research network Ecornet Berlin.
+The project was carried out with the financial support of the Governing Mayor, Senate Chancellery Higher Education and Research, Berlin.